Mississippi School of the Arts

-The Mississippi School of the Arts provides advanced programs of study in visual arts, vocal music, theatre, dance, and literary arts for "artistically gifted" 11th/12th grade students from throughout Mississippi, within a residential school.
+The Mississippi School of the Arts provides advanced programs of study in visual arts, vocal music, theatre, dance, filmmaking, and literary arts for "artistically gifted" 11th/12th grade students from throughout Mississippi, within a residential school.
 The curriculum at MSA focuses on the arts and humanities.
 A comprehensive residential and academic curriculum prepares students for further studies or for the pursuit of employment.
-Some non-arts courses (some math, science, etc.) are taught in conjunction with Brookhaven High School, 6 blocks away, to provide a wider curriculum.
+Some non-arts and required courses (some math, science, etc.) are taught in conjunction with Brookhaven High School, 6 blocks away, to provide a wider curriculum.
 Students apply for admission during their sophomore year at other schools.

 History

 At the site of the present MSA campus, Whitworth College (founded 1858) had been a four-year, all-female, Methodist college from 1858 until 1928.
 At that point, the school became a liberal arts junior college within the Millsaps College System.
 However, in 1937 (9 years later), support was withdrawn by the Methodist Conference.

 The Whitworth College campus area, over the years, has been a Civil War Confederate hospital, then later a junior college with a reputation for performances by major musicians, and also an evening school for veterans who attended college under the G.I. bill.

 After the City of Brookhaven donated the campus to the State of Mississippi for the purpose of MSA in 1999, the State of Mississippi funded the restoration of the campus.
 The campus is now divided into the Historic Upper Campus and the Contemporary Lower Campus.
 The upper campus includes: Johnson Institute (where classes are now held), Mary Jane Lampton Auditorium (used for productions, meetings, and available to the public for rental), Enochs Hall, Elizabeth Cottage, Cooper Hall, and the Helen Furlow Scruggs Y-Hut.
 The lower campus consists of the recently constructed Student Life Center, the dormitories, library, digital arts lab, and cafeteria.

 MSA had its inaugural class of students on August 3, 2003.